rust-random/rand/README.md

 avoid all breaking changes you may wish to stick with this version.

 Version `0.4`was released in December 2017.
-It contains almost no breaking changes since the `0.3` series, but nevertheless (will) contain a significant amount of new code, including a new "external" entropy source (`JitterRng`), `no_std` support, and significant performance improvements for the ISAAC random number generators.
+It contains almost no breaking changes since the `0.3` series, but nevertheless contains some significant new code, including a new "external" entropy source (`JitterRng`) and `no_std` support.

+Version `0.5` is in development and contains significant performance improvements for the ISAAC random number generators.

 ## Examples